 The Burleson Lions have been active in many civic and community projects.
 In past years, led by Lion Keith Kelly, the club participated in the Habitat for Humanity program by helping build a house in Burleson for a low income family.
 Each year we manage the Independence Day Parade.
 We have great participation from the community with growing numbers of organizations wanting to have floats in the parade.

 The Burleson Lions Club has, since its beginning, met in the First United Methodist Church of Burleson.
 In 1971, the Fellowship Hall at the church building in old town Burleson was destroyed by fire and a few items belonging to the Lions Club were destroyed by fire and water.
 However, the original charter was saved.
 It was water soaked; however, the charter is in very good condition.
 We now meet in the current location of the First United Methodist Church at 590 NE McAlister Road, Burleson, TX.

 The Burleson Lions club members had the good fortune of having the United Methodist Women prepare the meals for the club meetings.
 They had been doing this for seventy-one years.
 But the ladies have had to stop serving the meal due to lack of available personnel to continue doing this.
-We currently meet at Ol’ South Pancake House, in Burleson, in the private dining room on the 2nd and 4th Wednesday of the month at 11:45AM.
+We currently meet at No Frills Grill in Burleson, in the private dining room on the 2nd and 4th Wednesday of the month at 11:45AM.